 Isn’t it funny or just ironic or maybe a little bit poetic?

 We are always excited with the idea of moving up to the next stage of our life, thinking that by that time, we will more or less have things figured out.

 We thought that as we enter the gateway to adulthood, the knowledge and wisdom of the world will automatically be uploaded to our system, and we will naturally adapt.

-Maybe the unrealistic expectation we had that life would be easy when we finish college is the root cause why many of us got frustrated and discouraged when we started our journey.
+Maybe the unrealistic expectation that life would be easy when we finish college is the root cause why many of us got frustrated and discouraged when we started our journey.

 Adulting is Hard.

-We haste through life, thinking that the future will always be better than today, but many often fail to pave the way for the better future they’ve dreamed of.
+We haste through life, thinking that the future will always be better than today, but many often fail to pave their way for the better future they’ve dreamed of.